gourabdg47/gourabdg47.github.io/_posts/2025-03-29-security-fundamentals.md

 - Non-Repudiation : Guaranteeing that a specific action or event has taken place and can not be denied by the other party involved
 - AAA of Security :
 	- Authentication : Process of verifying the identity of a user or system
-	- Authorization : Define what action or resources a user can access
+	- Authorization : Define what action or resources a user can access (maintain system integrity).
+Rules & Policies
 	- Accounting : Act of tracking user activity and resource usage mainly for audit and billing purpose
+		- Transparency
+		- Security
+		- Accountability

+		* Accounting System : Audit trail, Regulatory Compliance, Forensic Analysis, Resource Optimization, User Accountability
+		* Tech can be used :
+			1. Syslog servers
+			2. Network analysis tools
+			3. SIEMs
 - Security Controls : Measures put in place to protect confidentiality, integrity & availability of information system and data
 	- Security Categories :
 		1. Technical